DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/   apply.md

 - CV (max 1 A4).
 - The track you would like to follow (short or in-depth track, see [course program](https://www.ai-for-health.nl/courses/course-program/) for details).

+For Radboudumc employees the course costs are paid by the Radboudumc and participation is thus **free**.
+For external participants, the cost of participation is **€7500**.
 ***

 ##Testimonials